MikeNguyen1092/09_README_Generator/README.md

 	Install `npm i inquirer@8.2.4`.

 ## Usage

-	Run `node index.js`, answer a couple questions and the README file will be filled out.
+	Run 'node index.js', answer a couple questions and the README file will be filled out.
+Follow the video link to see it in action -[Video](https://drive.google.com/file/d/1CHBFdP7Aj5uwFCnTGiz88tSYFXRpXjoh/view)

 ## Credits